-If by now you’re wondering why anyone would wish to dry with gas, it’s this: In most areas, natural gas and propane are less expensive than electricity, so it costs approximately half as much to dry a load in a gas dryer versus an electric one.
+So why would anyone wish to dry their clothes in a gas-powered appliance?
+Is gas more expensive than electricity too, where maintenance is concerned?
+The answer is no: In most areas, natural gas and propane are less expensive than electricity, so it costs approximately half as much to dry a load in a gas dryer versus an electric one.
 Gas dryers typically cost 15 to 25 cents per load to dry, whereas it may cost 30 to 40 cents per load in an electric dryer.
 While you will pay more initially for a gas dryer, the operating savings over time will often make up the difference.

 Gas dryers work faster.

 On average, a gas dryer can dry a load in about half the time of an electric dryer.
 Gas dryers heat up more quickly because their burners fire immediately, producing instant heat.
 Electric dryers dry slower because their heating elements take longer to warm up, and they never get quite as hot as a gas burner, so you’ll be waiting on those jeans and sheets quite a bit longer (though there are a few things you can do to help your appliance dry clothes faster).

 Gas and electric dryers present different safety concerns.